aurer/showme/README.md

 # Showme

 A service to show get and post variables in an easy to read page.
-Showme never stores any data, it just displays it.

 ## Bookmarklets